YashaPushak/GPS/README.md

 target algorithm run that you choose.
 GPS parses it as a string, but otherwise ignores this information.
 For backwards compatibility with other configurators, this field should not contain any commas.

+### Python Target Algorithm Wrapper Interface

+To use the python interface you will need to create a class called `TargetAlgorithmRunner` that inherits from GPS's `AbstractRunner` class and implements two functions: `__init__` and `perform_run`.

+The `__init__` function should be used to load and initialize any needed instance data.
+However, you may also choose to do this in a lazy format, by only loading and saving instance data when it is first needed by `perform_run`.

+The `perform_run` function should accept several key-word arguments defining, for example, the configuration to be evaluated, the instance on which the configuration will be evaluated, the maximum budget (`cutoff`) to be used by the target algorithm for this particular run, *etc.*

+We provide an example implementation below

+    import pandas as pd
+    from sklearn.ensemble import RandomForestRegressor

+    from GPS.abstract_runner import AbstractRunner

+    # Note that the class name must match this exactly!
+    class TargetAlgorithmWrapper(AbstractRunner):

+        def __init__(self):

 # Instance File Format